caio2983/InventoryManagement-SpringSecurity/README.md

 # LoginPage-Spring

-<h1>Simple authentication project for learning the basics of Spring Security</h1>
+<p>Simple authentication project for learning the basics of Spring Security</p>